 Decisions at Planning and Related Matters meetings

 If your application needs to be decided at a Planning and Related Matters meeting, you will be invited to speak at the meeting.
 Anyone who has made an objection to your application will also be invited.

 Planning and Related Matters meetings are held on the fourth Wednesday of every month (except January) at the Moreland Civic Centre (90 Bell Street, Coburg).

 You can find out more about these meetings on our Planning and Related Matters meetings page.

 7. VCAT Appeal

 If you disagree with a decision we have made about a planning permit application, you can appeal it with the Victorian Civil and Administrative Tribunal (VCAT).

-- If you would like to appeal and you are the applicant, you must submit an application to VCAT within 60 days of our decision.
+- if you are the applicant and want to appeal, you must submit an application to VCAT within 60 days of our decision.

-- If you would like to appeal and you are the objector, you must submit an application to VCAT within 28 days of our decision.
+- if you are the objector to the application and want to appeal, you must submit an application to VCAT within 28 days of our decision.